Yanmingg/IT/README.md

 5. Sorting a schedule by name or time
 6. Search the contact by name

+## Email sending functions:
+The CRM could let an user send emails to contacts, or providing one or more valid emails

 ## Import/export functions:
 The system support to create the information of contacts or schedules by